alphazero/passgen/README.md

 ##about

 PassGen is a basic secure password generation package and associated cmdline tool.
-Generated passwords can be of arbitrary length, and conform to the following **basic policies**:
+Generated passwords can be of arbitrary length, and conform to a few **basic policies**.

+###password policies

 * **Alpha** - mixed cased roman alphabet passwords